jm1021/leuck_reunion/activities.md

 </div>

 ### Tuesday Afternoon (Johnner)
 > Hike, Bike and Fish.
-There are 11 miles of trails and water around campus.
-We will go on an adventure and explore the surroundings toward the Dam.
+There are 17 miles of trails along Sacramento River all the way to Redding in one direction, the other direction it is 1 mile to the base of the Dam.
+Hikers can explore the surroundings toward the Dam.
+Bikers can go in either direction.
+There are about 30 bikes on site and all size.

 - The facility has a field and Volleyball net
 - Half-Court basketball